Main Index

 comment on the page

-th triangular number
+The th triangular number is defined as

 We have

-| (1) |
+(1) |

 or the non-autonomous inhomogeneous recurrence